-For example, to reload all of the indexes within the scope of the dc=example,dc=com base DN, run the tool as follows.
-The task is performed as cn=Directory Manager on port 389 of the localhost server:
+• Run the reload-index tool to reload all of the indexes within the scope of the dc=example,dc=com base DN.
+The task is performed as cn=Directory Manager on port 389 of the localhost server.
+The existing index contents are erased before reloading.

-'''

-reload-index --task --bindPassword password \
+\$ bin/reload-index --task --bindPassword password --baseDN "dc=example,dc=com"

---baseDN "dc=example,dc=com"

-'''